Climate and Average Weather Year Round in Porto Portugal

 In Porto, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Porto begins around June 8 and lasts for 3.2 months, ending around September 14.
-On July 21, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 85% of the time, and overcast or mostly cloudy 15% of the time.
+The clearer part of the year in Porto begins around June 9 and lasts for 3.2 months, ending around September 14.

-The cloudier part of the year begins around September 14 and lasts for 8.8 months, ending around June 8.
-On December 16, the cloudiest day of the year, the sky is overcast or mostly cloudy 57% of the time, and clear, mostly clear, or partly cloudy 43% of the time.
+The cloudier part of the year begins around September 14 and lasts for 8.8 months, ending around June 9.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Porto varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Porto is November, with an average of 10.7 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 38% on October 29.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Porto experiences extreme seasonal variation in monthly rainfall.